 - Move foods through the TDZ too quickly for unsafe pathogen levels to form

-Tips for Practicing TCS Food SafetyOn a practical level, putting those three rules into practice becomes slightly more complicated.
-The tips for daily TCS logistics below illustrate how to put these three rules into practice.
+The tips for daily TCS logistics below illustrate how to put these three rules into practice in the real world.

 - Work in Batches.
 When moving deliveries into the freezer, divide food into smaller quantities where appropriate, to achieve reasonable thawing times.
 For food prep, never exceed a batch size you can serve within 2-4 hours.